julien6387/supvisors/docs/introduction.rst

 Platform Requirements
 ---------------------

-|Supvisors| has been tested and is known to run on Linux (CentOS 8.3).
+|Supvisors| has been tested and is known to run on Linux (Rocky 8.5, RedHat 8.2 and Ubuntu 20.04 LTS).

 |Supvisors| will not run at all under any version of Windows.